The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Crucifixion and Trinity

 So, this mufassir (author) takes as accurate the extant biblical narrative surrounding the death of Jesus up to Pilate’s sentencing.
 The Bible, according to the mufassir, gets it wrong afterwards.
 The point this verse seems to make is that whoever it was that the Roman authorities crucified was, in fact, not Jesus (Isa).
 Notice the following implications.
 First, the Quran presupposes that there was a crucifixion that day.
 Second, everyone there present – Jesus’s family members, especially his grieving mom, the disciples, Roman authorities, opposing Jewish leaders, and Roman soldiers – all believed it was Jesus.
 But the testimony of this verse is that all these heavily invested people were mistaken.

 Now, this raises a few problems.
 If this verse is true, it severely undermines the reliability of human cognitive faculties.
-If all those different groups (including a mother) with different interests, in Jesus’ case, could not trust their mental faculties, this ramps up the philosophical problem of skepticism to another God-sanctioned level.
-It means a spouse cannot be sure of who they are sharing the bed with, you cannot be sure that you are reading this piece now, those children you think are yours may not be the same ones you put to bed yesterday, and your understanding/memory of the Quran is unreliable.
-Why?
-God may have performed an unverifiable miracle as you blinked!
+If all those different groups (including a mother) with different interests, in Jesus’ case, could not trust their mental faculties – and we should point out that these faculties were reliable until the moment of crucifixion – this ramps up the philosophical problem of skepticism to another God-sanctioned level.
+Extreme philosophical skepticism can make life feel utterly unliveable.
+Imagine not being certain of who your spouse is when you go to bed, questioning whether you’re truly reading this text, doubting if the children you tucked in last night are the same ones you see today, and feeling unsure about your understanding or memory of the Quran or anything else.
+This unsettling reality stems from the idea that God might have performed an unverifiable miracle in the blink of an eye, leaving you in a constant state of uncertainty.

 We should confidently dismiss the testimony of the Quran on historical grounds and reject the rewriting of history in the name of God.
 The crucifixion of Jesus is one of those historical events that historians of various metaphysical persuasions agree on.
 We also reject the skepticism accompanying the universe the Quran portrays.
 If a nursing mother cannot be sure that the infant is the same one she birthed recently, we may as well all be brains in some evil genius’ vat.